GiasuddinvuiyaBD/nextjs13-crash-course/nextjs13-crash/README.md

 ### Getting Search Params
 In the page couse i will create another folder call search inside of it i will creat file rout.js

+### Getting Body Data.
+I have created item by using postman body. i i want to konw more about it. i need review my code.